ChuloAI/BrainChulo/README.md

 This interface allows you to chat or load text documents which will be used as context in the BrainChulo application.

+### &#9888; WARNING &#9888;
+As we develop BrainChulo the application is gaining abilities which allow it to access and change files on the filesystem.
+This is a major security risk.
+We strongly recommend that you run BrainChulo in a Docker container, using the provided `Dockerfile`.

+To run BrainChulo in a Docker container, follow these steps:

+Build the Docker image:

+`docker build -t brainchulo .`

+Run the Docker container:

+`docker run -p 7865:7860 brainchulo`

+DEVELOPERS: If you wish to mount the BrainChulo local repository to the running container, run the following command:

+`docker run -p 7865:7860 -v /path/to/local/code:/app brainchulo`

 ## Roadmap